ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 avalanche transaction commit testsubnet --input-tx-filepath partialAddValidatorTx.txt
 ```

-TX is going to be recognized as `Mainnet` one, and automatically deployed.
+The command is going to recognize TX as `Mainnet` one, and is going to automatically deploy it.

 ```text
 Transaction successful, transaction ID: K7XNSwcmgjYX7BEdtFB3hEwQc6YFKRq9g7hAUPhW4J5bjhEJG